MathiasParadza/QRPresence/README.md

 Manage all users (students, lecturers).

-View and edit courses and sessions.
+View and add courses
+view attendances

 Access all attendance analytics.